 Portfolio Guidelines

-The Trust portfolio will be benchmarked against the Merrill Lynch 1-5 Year Government Index and as such should generally be structured with similar credit and interest rate characteristics.
+The Trust portfolio will be benchmarked against the Bank of America/Merrill Lynch 0-5 Year US Treasury Index and as such should generally be structured with similar credit and interest rate characteristics.
 Average portfolio duration is to be managed within 1-3 years and average credit quality at A+ or higher by Standard & Poor’s rating agency (or equivalent Moody’s rating) with no individual securities rated lower than BBB-.
 In addition, to insure appropriate diversification no single issuer, with the exception of government and agency issuers, shall exceed 3% of the portfolio at purchase.
 No single credit industry shall exceed 15% of the portfolio at purchase.

 Permitted Investments